walterellisfun/ConeCast/README.md

 # ConeCast
 A ConeCast class for Unity3d that can easily be made an extension method for the Physics class.

+Use this to find colliders within a cone-shaped volume.

 It uses SphereCastAll, which is like a RayCast tube, but then it uses Vector3.Angle to filter out hitpoints according to a cone.

 Using it is very similar to using SphereCastAll.